daveymason/infodemic-fighter/README.md

 # Infodemic Fighter

-A lightweight Chrome extension that adds subtle bias and reliability indicators to search results on Google, Bing, and DuckDuckGo. **Received a Perplexity Power-Up** - uses the Sonar API to "Follow the Money" feature, giving users the ability to research who funds media sources.
+A lightweight Chrome extension that adds subtle bias and reliability indicators to search results on Google, Bing, and DuckDuckGo. **Received a Perplexity Power-Up** - uses the Sonar API to "Follow the Money", giving users the ability to research who funds media sources.

 ## Quick Start